 Note: Ellsworth is no longer serving brunch on Sundays.

 Nearest transport: Pyramides (7,14)

-Hours: Open Monday for dinner only, Tuesday-Saturday for lunch & dinner, and Sunday for brunch only
+Hours: Open Tuesday-Saturday for lunch & dinner.
+Now closed Sunday & Monday.

 Table à Découvert (2015) “Du coup, je ne peux pas ne pas prendre de dessert, surtout qu’il y en a un qui me plaît plus que tout dans son intitulé : glace au malt, sorbet au chocolat, espuma de café, biscuit au lait vanillé.
 Je crois que je pourrais retourner chez Ellsworth dans les prochaines heures juste pour ce dessert… Chocolat noir, malt, café, les saveurs sont en osmose et avec ces éclats de biscuit très beurré et un peu salé qui là aussi croustille énormément, c’est terrible.”

 Patricia Wells (2015) advises that “the evening menu, which offers nearly a dozen substantive little tastes, a cheese selection and two desserts to choose from, is perfect for a quick snack or a multi-course feast, depending upon one’s appetite of the moment.
 The food is generally full of bright, vibrant flavors, well-seasoned (although at times a little heavy handed with the salt), and cleverly conceived, with no theme that screams ‘you’ve seen this all before too many times.'”